prometheus-digital/ithemes-exchange/readme.txt

 == Installation ==

-Upload the Exchange plugin to your blog, Activate it, and enable the Digital Downloads add-on and an transaction method addon.
+Upload the Exchange plugin to your blog, activate it, and enable the Digital Downloads add-on and a transaction method addon.
 For more information, visit: http://ithemes.com/codex/page/Exchange_Installation

 == Screenshots ==